AzizBgBoss/TerrariaDS/README.md

 Again, I'm open to suggestions and contributions, so if you have any ideas or want to help, feel free to open a pull request or an issue.

 ## Compile it yourself
 To compile this project, you need to have devkitPro installed.
-You can find instructions on how to install it on the [devkitPro website](https://devkitpro.org/wiki/Getting_Started) (Note: devkitPro NDS compilation only works on Windows as far as I know, or x86_64 architectures in general).
+You can find instructions on how to install it on the [devkitPro website](https://devkitpro.org/wiki/Getting_Started) (Note: devkitPro NDS compilation only works on Windows as far as I know, or x86_64 architectures in general), I also always hear about some BlocksDS, I think that causes errors.

 Once you have devkitPro installed, you can clone this repository by running:
 ```bash